Effects of radiative losses on the relativistic jets of high-mass microquasars: Propagation and instabilities

 This equation can then be solved using a Newton-Raphson method and leads to the calculation of the wavenumber $k_x$ maximizing $\omega$ with the densities and radii as parameters.
 The linear growth time for the KHI is obtained from the corresponding $\omega$ by taking $t_{KHI}=\omega^{-1}$.
-To derive growth time from our simulations, densities are measured as a volume-averaged value over each jet zone (more on that method Sect. \ref{sect:postproc}) while beam and inner cocoon radius are derived from the zones respective measured volume and length in the propagating direction by approximating both as coaxial cylinders.
-It is to be noted that these time scales correspond to the \textit{linear} growth times, whereas the observed growth rate in our simulations will be significantly higher due to nonlinear effects.
-They are still of interest when we compare them for different runs, as the relation between different linear growth time is the same as the observed ones.
+To derive the growth time from our simulations, densities were measured as a volume-averaged value over each jet zone (more on this method in Sect. \ref{sect:postproc}), while the beam and inner cocoon radius were derived from the respective measured volume and length in the propagating direction of the zones by approximating them as coaxial cylinders.
+These timescales correspond to the "linear" growth times, whereas the observed growth rate in our simulations will be significantly higher due to nonlinear effects.
+They are still of interest when we compare them for different runs because the relation between different linear growth time is the same as for the observed runs.